What are auto-graded quizzes?

 Open the Advanced logic settings in your form editor.

-Scroll to the "Submitting the form" section at the end of the page, where you will define the conditions that trigger different grades.
+Scroll to the "On Submit" section, where you will define the conditions that trigger different grades.

 You’ll need to set conditions based on score ranges.
 For example: